JLogical-Apps/flood/packages/utils/utils_core/lib/src/future/README.md

 # FutureValue

 This utility provides a `FutureValue` class.
 To give credit where credit is due, this is heavily inspired by Remi Rousselet's `freezed` package which has a class with the same name.
-Instead of depending on that entire package, I rewrote most of the functionality here to be used throughout JLogical Utils.
+Instead of depending on that entire package, I rewrote most of the functionality here to be used throughout Flood.

 A FutureValue holds 1 of 4 states, `empty`, `loading`, `loaded`, and `error`.
 You can use `FutureValue`s when listening the state of an asynchronous function.
 For example, this is used heavily in the [Model](../../../../../model/model_core/README.md) package to store information about the state of a Model.